akumansley/aft/docs/docs/tutorial/02-frontend-setup.md

 </head>
 ```

-For those who've done some React development before, the use of template literals fills a similar role to JSX, but with no build step required.
+For those who've done some React development before, the use of `html` template literals fills a similar role to JSX, but with no build step required.

+Refresh the page in your browser and you should still see the greeting!

-Next, we'll get started on our app and implement our first RPC, login.
+Next, we'll get started on our app.